top of page

 -- General-Anzeiger (Germany)

 As an alumnus of Morningside Music Bridge (MMB), Jiahao's exceptional talent earned him full fellowships in 2017, 2018, and 2019, and he was awarded the Mazurka Prize at MMB 2018 in Warsaw, performing several times in the concert hall of Chopin University of Music in Warsaw, Jordan Hall in Boston, and Rockport Music Performance Center.
-His performances at MMB led to inspiring mentorship relationships with renowned artists, including Krzysztof Jablonski, Wha Kyung Byun, John Perry, Piotr Paleczny, David Moroz, HaeSun Paik, Kum-Sing Lee, among others.
+His performances at MMB led to inspiring mentorship relationships with renowned artists, including Krzysztof Jabłoński, Wha Kyung Byun, John Perry, Piotr Paleczny, David Moroz, HaeSun Paik, Kum-Sing Lee, among others.
 Jiahao's recordings, featuring works such as Chopin's Mazurkas Op.
 24, Kapustin's Sonata No. 2, and Stravinsky's Petrouchka, have been released as part of the annual MMB Album.

 As a soloist, Jiahao has graced the stage with orchestras such as the Suzhou Symphony Orchestra under the baton of XU Zhong, the Shanghai Philharmonic Orchestra, and the Tianjin Symphony Orchestra conducted by Muhai Tang, among others.
 Remarkably, during the pandemic, he delivered two solo recitals at Juilliard and performed in over four chamber music concerts at both New York Juilliard and Tianjin Juilliard in 2021.
 His guest artist appearances have taken him to prestigious venues including Xinghai Concert Hall and Kayserburg Concert Hall in Guangzhou, Shanghai Symphony Hall, Shanghai Oriental Art Center, Opera House of Central Conservatory of Music in Beijing, Gansu Grand Theater, Anhui Grand Theater, and numerous others across China.
-Jiahao has also had the privilege of participating in masterclasses led by distinguished artists such as Robert Levin, Stanislav Ioudenitch, Robert McDonald, William Grant Naboré, Golda Vainberg-Tatz, Orli Shaham, Alexander Braginsky, Antonio Pompa-Baldi, Yong Hi Moon, and more.
+Jiahao has also had the privilege of participating in masterclasses led by distinguished artists such as Robert Levin, Stanislav Ioudenitch, Robert McDonald, Richard Goode, William Grant Naboré, Golda Vainberg-Tatz, Orli Shaham, Alexander Braginsky, Antonio Pompa-Baldi, Yong Hi Moon, and more.

-Commencing his exploration into the realm of composition in September 2022, Jiahao embarked on a transformative journey as a non-major composition student under the esteemed tutelage of Dr. Philip Lasser at Juilliard.
+Commencing his exploration of composition in September 2022, Jiahao embarked on a transformative journey as a non-major composition student under the esteemed tutelage of Dr. Philip Lasser at Juilliard.
 Over the course of three semesters, he showcased his burgeoning talent by performing two sets of his piano suites ("Suite To Grown-ups Who Were once Children" and "Four Fantasy Pieces") along with a ballade for piano and orchestra.
 This period of intensive study and artistic expression culminated in August 2023, when Jiahao's creative brilliance radiated brightly in the composition of a theme song titled "Start Here Go Anywhere" for Wenzhou Children's Art School.

 bottom of page